• Skip to primary navigation

 In any case, if your cake is cracked on top, don’t worry.
 You can easily cover up the cracks by garnishing it with whipped cream or your favorite frosting.
 Alternatively, you could simply sprinkle powdered sugar generously over the top to add a touch of sweetness and hide any imperfections.

-If you are a fan of chocolate and vanilla cakes, this homemade Zebra cake recipe is for you.
-Let me know if you try it out.
+If you are a fan of chocolate and vanilla cakes, then this simple homemade Zebra cake recipe is just the thing for you.
+Happy baking!

 zebra cake